Still clinging to that Econ 101 textbook from college? Whole chapters of it probably are outdated.

 How’s your credit?
 You might not know until you apply for a loan or a credit card — and that could be too late.

 Once you’ve pored over your credit report, find out your credit score.
-To learn how to get it for free, check out “6 Companies That Give Free Credit Scores to the General Public.”
+To learn how to get it for free, check out “7 Ways to Get Your FICO Credit Score for Free.”

 10. How to keep passwords under control